ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-11-word-vectors.md

 tags: [nlp, word vectors, spacy, machine learning]
 description: |
     Ever wondered how those numbers in Word2Vec and Fasttext were produced?
-In this blogpost, we'll try to create our own crude set of word vectors!
+In this blogpost, we'll create our own set of word vectors!
 excerpt: |
     Ever wondered how those numbers in Word2Vec and Fasttext were produced?
-In this blogpost, we'll try to create our own crude set of word vectors!
+In this blogpost, we'll create our own set of word vectors!
 ---

 <span class="firstcharacter">W</span>ord vectors are representations of words